 DES310-B

 This is a practice-oriented course covering major facets of small business with special focus on starting, financing, marketing, operating, and leading the people in a small business.
 Special emphasis is given to entrepreneurship and small business development.
-(3 units; Fall/Spring)
+(3 Units)

 InstructorStart DateDaysTimeLocation